ACM40960/project-BenRocha01/README.md

 decided to only use sequential because going to higher complexity models would lead down a rabbit hoe that doesn't fall into the perview of this module

+During the project I had to deal with the problem of calculations on the GPU or CPU.
+There are different approaches for both, but at the start I'll stick with tensorflow and GPU based models.

 # How to generate a BotPlayer
 <ol>
 <li>Decide if you want a Manual or NN bot</li>